experimentsindemocracy/barton/readme.md

 Barton seeks to rectify this problem.

+## Usage

+To access the most up-to-date politician contact details, simply clone, curl, or scrape the repo.
+Parse the YAML into your preferred data format and use it to find a politician, write to your representative, or start a revolution - implementation is up to you.

 ## File Structure

 The repo is a simple collection of [YAML files](http://www.yaml.org/spec/1.2/spec.html).
 Each YAML file in the `data/` directory represents the jurisdiction of a single political authority.